tiagotakeda/object_oriented_prog_cpp/README.md

 If that may be an issue, you can easily follow this guide using an IDE (Codeblocks is a good starting IDE).

+The **Examples (commented)** section contains examples commented line by line so you may use the other topics usually as *consulting material*.

 ## Prerequisites

 * **Compilers**: